h8liu-archives/p8/README.md

 pieces are easy to understand, reasonn about and reuse.
 Code quality is over everything.
 Performance and size optimizations are almost always the last things that need to consider.

+So, basically, this is like a mime-craft game for a CS SysNet PhD (hopefully more meaningful than other computer games that ends up with absolutely nothing).

+If you are also interested, please email me. liulonnie@gmail.com